graphistry/graph-app-kit/docs/neptune.md

 Continue to the instructions for [creating custom views](views.md) and [adding common extensions](extend.md) like TLS, public/private dashboards, and more

-For more advanced configuration options, see the [manual Amazone Neptune setup guide](neptune-manual.md).
+For more advanced Neptune configuration options, see the [manual Amazone Neptune setup guide](neptune-manual.md).